AdobeDocs/sensei-services-api-docs/autotag.md

 }
 ```

-A `blocking` GET param query can be used to determine whether the request should be blocked until result is available, or an activation ID is returned for retrieving result at a later time.

-On successful completion, the server returns a JSON object with an activation ID if `blocking` is false or not defined, or a JSON array with object entries for every tag (if `blocking=true`) where the `tag` property specifies the tag name and `confidence` specifies the confidence of the tag assignment with a value ranging from 0.0 to 1.0 (1.0 represents highest possible confidence).
+On successful completion, the server returns a JSON array of object entries for every tag where the `tag` property specifies the tag name and `confidence` specifies the confidence of the tag assignment with a value ranging from 0.0 to 1.0 (1.0 represents highest possible confidence).

 Example: